 Filled with the aroma of food, busy vendors, and pious atmosphere, the lanes of Old Delhi lighten up during the holy month of Ramadan.
-Firnis, keema samosas, changezi chicken, biryanis, ke
+Firnis, keema samosas, changezi chicken, biryanis, kebabs, watermelon shakes and a host of other mouth-watering exotic dishes make it a must visit for every food lover in the national capital.

 “There are some dishes that are available in Purani Dilli (old Delhi) only during Ramadan, this includes keema samosas, keema golis and paneer jalebis.
 These dishes are served during a particular time in the evening,” Anubhav Sapra, founder Delhi Food Walks, told thestatesman.com.